Donnington Brewery

 The Donnington Brewery is a small brewery near the village of Donnington near Stow-on-the-Wold in Gloucestershire, England.

-There are ten workers at the brewery and with the help of one lorry and a van they deliver 2,000 gallons of beer a week throughout the winter, rising to 3,500 in the summer.
-This includes three bottled beers – Light, Brown and Double D – that are non-pasteurised and sit working in the bottle for up to five weeks.

 Thomas Arkell began brewing at this site in 1865.
 The brewery was later run by a descendant, Claude Arkell, until his death in 2007 when it passed to Claude's cousins, Peter and James from Arkell's Brewery.

-The cotswold stone building, with an attached overshot waterwheel, powered by the waters of the River Dikler, is now a Grade II listed building.
-The first record of a mill at the site was in 1291.
-The original corn mill was converted to a cloth mill by the 16th century and it was rebuilt around 1580.
-The current buildings are largely from the late 18th and early 19th century.

-Donnington Brewery brews two draught beers, SBA and BB, having stopped making its Mild XXX.
+There are ten workers at the brewery and with the help of one lorry and a van they deliver 2,000 gallons of beer a week throughout the winter, rising to 3,500 in the summer.
+Donnington Brewery brews two draught beers, SBA and BB, having stopped making its Mild XXX, and three bottled beers – Light, Brown and Double D – that are non-pasteurised and sit working in the bottle for up to five weeks.

 These are sold through its 18 tied pubs around the Cotswolds.

-There were two more tied pubs.
-The Merry Mouth is still trading but no longer owned by Donnington.
-The Bell at Winchcombe was sold by its last landlord and the site converted into a number of houses.

-A "Donnington run" means visiting all 15 pubs in a single evening.
-A path called the Donnington Way connects all the 15 pubs.
+There were two more tied pubs: The Merry Mouth which is still trading but no longer owned by Donnington, while The Bell at Winchcombe was sold by its last landlord and the site converted into houses.
+A "Donnington run" means visiting 15 of the pubs in a single evening with a path called the Donnington Way connecting them.